graphprotocol/indexer/docs/errors.md

 **Solution**

 Graph-node could not find the block hash given network and block number, check if graph-node has access to a network client that has synced to the required block.

+## IE071

+**Summary**

+Epoch subgraph required for subgraphs indexing networks in which rpc is unprovided to the indexer agent

+**Description**

+This is a sub-error of `IE069`.
+It is reported when the indexer agent doesn't have access to an epoch subgraph endpoint to identify the epoch start block for chains other than the settlement network as indicated by start-up option `--ethereum-network`.

+**Solution**

+Please provide a `epoch-subgraph-endpoint` and make sure graph node has consistent network configurations (`mainnet`, `goerli`, `gnosis`) and is on or after version 0.28.0.